Gadgets & People

 “Hello, would you be okay if we join you?”
 Amrita asked.

-Although Itharii could be a little hard to differentiate at times if you weren’t used to it, but Ahti’s family was a very diverse lot.
+Itharii could be a little hard to differentiate at times if you weren’t used to it, Ahti’s family was a very diverse lot.
 While their children were orange skinned, the parents were yellow and tan colored.
 Add to that the fact that Ahti and Kulaat were easy to differentiate — even if you ignored the fact that Ahti glowed blue— Ahti’s spots were big and asymmetrical while Kulaat’s were small and round.
 The two of them were nuzzling together.
-Itharii hadn’t been a species I’d studied but from what I’d learned and seen, they were very touchy feely.
+Itharii hadn’t been a species I’d studied but from what I’d learned and seen, they were very touchy-feely.

 “Is this her first time meeting an Itharii?”
 Tzama asked.